diogoveirospro/lei-24-s2-1dg-g072/docs/sprintC/global-artifacts/user_manual.md

 > ### 29.
 Record the completion of a task | Collaborator
-> **Purpose:** This feature allows the Software Quality Assessment Team Manager to run tests for inputs of variable size, to observe the asymptotic behavior of the execution time of the US13 algorithm.
+> **Purpose:** To facilitate task management for collaborators by providing a feature to record the completion of tasks, ensuring clear communication and tracking of task progress within the system.
 >
 > **Instructions**:
-> - Log in to your Software Quality Assessment Team Manager account;
+> - Log in to your user account.
-> - From the main menu, select "Asymptotic Behavior" or a similar option.
+> - Navigate to the section dedicated to task management or the To-Do List.
-> - Run the algorithm of US13 for all the files that you want.
+> - Select the task that you have completed from the list.
+> - Look for an option such as "Mark as Completed" or similar.
-> - Click on "Visualize" to obtain the Asymptotic Behavior graph.
+> - Click on the option to indicate that the task has been completed.
+> - Verify that the system provides confirmation that the task has been successfully marked as completed.